 GCSE Examinations in Spanish

-We will be following the Edexcel Spanish GCSE course.
-Themes which will be covered throughout the GCSE course include: identity and culture; local, national, international and global areas of interest; current and future areas of study and employment.
+We follow the Edexcel Spanish GCSE course.
 There are two tiers of entry for the final Spanish exam: foundation, which covers grades 1-5 and higher, which covers grade 4-9.

 Students will also be provided with opportunities to enhance their entrepreneurial and informed employability skills through presenting in small groups, research projects and information about careers and pathways available with studying languages.